-Comparative of Face-to-Face, Blended and On-line scenarios in Higher EducationAnalysis of its effects on academic results considering the interaction with e-learning platforms
+Comparative of Face-to-Face, Blended and On-line scenarios in Higher Educationanalysis of its effects on academic results considering the interaction with e-learning platforms

 1. Puche Regaliza, Julio César 1